Free Kitchen Hacks eBook

 Make sure to stir occasionally so the noodles do not stick to one another or to the bottom of the pan.

-Next, remove the cover and add the spinach, white wine, and lemon juice and zest.
+Next, add the spinach, white wine, and lemon juice and zest.

 I highly recommend using a citrus squeezer to extract the juice from your lemon.
 This not only gets the most juice out, but will also catch the seeds so they don’t fall into your pasta.